top of page

 What’s an Annotation?

-An annotation is a short, reflective note that summarizes a resource and interprets its value — what it reveals, why it matters, and how it can be taught or used.
+An annotation is a short note explaining what a resource is, why it matters, and how it helps illuminate Dr. Bethune’s life, leadership, lessons, or legacy.

 Example Annotation: